Earl Gregg Swem Library: University Archives

-The University Archives is the memory of the College of William and Mary, documenting its history from before the founding in 1693 to the present.
-The wide variety of materials relating to the College and its people through the years includes official records created in the College's daily operations, photographs, publications, video and audio tape recordings, personal papers and books or articles written by or about past or current William and Mary people, newspaper clippings, scrapbooks, and artifacts.
+The University Archives is the memory of William & Mary, documenting its history from before the founding in 1693 to the present.
+The wide variety of materials relating to the college and its people through the years includes official records created in the college's daily operations, photographs, publications, video and audio tape recordings, personal papers and books or articles written by or about past or current William & Mary people, newspaper clippings, scrapbooks, and artifacts.

 Warren E. Burger Collection

-The Warren E. Burger Collection consists of the lifetime professional and personal papers and memorabilia of the late Chief Justice Warren E. Burger, as well as of related acquisitions, collected by the College.
-The Warren E. Burger papers were given to the College of William and Mary by his son, Wade A. Burger in 1996.
-Warren Burger served as the 20th chancellor of the College of William and Mary from 1986-1993.
+The Warren E. Burger Collection consists of the lifetime professional and personal papers and memorabilia of the late Chief Justice Warren E. Burger, as well as of related acquisitions, collected by the college.
+The Warren E. Burger papers were given to William & Mary by his son, Wade A. Burger in 1996.
+Warren Burger served as the 20th chancellor of William & Mary from 1986-1993.

 Other libraries

 Besides the main building, Swem Library also has several branch libraries on campus.